-You may have invested a lot of time crafting the perfect resume and preparing for tough interview questions, but have you focused on managing your professional references?
-What people say about you can be a deal breaker in the hiring decision, so make sure you're following these rules.
+You may have invested a lot of time searching for the perfect job, updating your resume and preparing for tough interview questions.
+But have you focused on managing your list of professional references?

-Different colleagues from your past can attest to different aspects of your professional life.
+Former supervisors and people you've worked with can attest to different aspects of your professional life.
 Listing an HR manager at a previous job as a reference may not be as effective as listing your team or division head at the same job.
 Likewise, be careful not to list references who might come off simply as friends.
-Pick people who were close enough to you to genuinely know your work, but had enough authority to relate to your potential employer.

 Although old job references may still be valid, you may be unintentionally sending the message that your more recent work and professional relationships weren’t as good.
 Try to find a balance that puts your entire relevant work history in a positive light.

 Focusing on the specific tasks you would perform or the specialties of the company for which you’re applying may inspire you to switch things up accordingly.
-For example, certain colleagues and bosses from your past may know your management style, while others see you as an expert in client relations.
+For example, certain colleagues and bosses from your past may know what a great receptionist you were, while others experienced you in the workplace after you'd become an executive assistant.
 Consider having a few different reference lists.

 If you do make it to the phase of the hiring process when your prospective employer starts checking references, let your job references know they may be contacted.
 You can help prepare them by letting them know the specific company and position you're applying for, and the types of qualities they may be looking for.
-For example, if the job requires excellent attention to detail, you could remind your reference that you were responsible for proofreading all the company's press releases in addition to your administrative duties.
+For example, if the job requires customer service skills, you could remind your reference that you helped troubleshoot technical issues, or if "attention to detail" is on the job description, you could mention that you were responsible for proofreading all the company's press releases in addition to your administrative duties.

-Keeping your professional references organized and up to date won't take a lot of time, but it will go a long way toward getting you the job offer you want.
+Keeping your list of professional references organized and up to date won't take a lot of time, but it will go a long way toward getting you the job offer you want.

 Let us help you find your next job opportunity.